IsraelAlonzoMoran/terraform_hw3/README.md

 git clone https://github.com/IsraelAlonzoMoran/terraform_hw3.git

 ```
-Step 7: Once the "terraform_hw3" project is downloaded to the host machine, with $cd go to the directory that has the downloaded folder, example "$cd /home/alonzo/Downloads/terraform_hw3".
+Step 7: Once the "terraform_hw3" project is downloaded to the host machine, open the Linux Terminal and with $cd go to the directory that has the downloaded folder, example "$cd /home/alonzo/Downloads/terraform_hw3".

 Step 8: Once in the directory that has the "terraform_hw3.tf" file:

-Type terraform init, terraform init command is used to initialize a working directory containing Terraform configuration files
+Type terraform init, terraform init command is used to initialize a working directory containing Terraform configuration files.
 ```bash
 terraform init
 ```
-Once the terraform init is completed, then Type terraform apply, terraform apply command executes the actions proposed, in this case action to create the AWS infrastructure based on the Terraform Template.
+Once terraform init is completed, then type terraform apply, terraform apply command executes the actions proposed, in this case action to create the AWS infrastructure based on the Terraform Template.

 ```bash
 terraform apply